Nick Gordon Player Props: Twins vs. Yankees

-On Thursday, Nick Gordon (coming off going 0-for-4) and the Minnesota Twins play the New York Yankees, whose starting pitcher will be Jhony Brito.
-First pitch is at 7:05 PM ET.
+The Minnesota Twins and Nick Gordon, who went 0-for-5 last time in action, battle Nestor Cortes Jr. and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the White Sox.
+He had a hitless showing in his previous game (0-for-5) against the Yankees.

 Nick Gordon Game Info & Props vs. the Yankees